BruceAndyLee/cpu/README.md

 # cpu
-# call/ret are yet to be realized
+# call/ret are to be debugged
 # embedding cmd code awaits implementation